 - Through match-funding, an additional £17.5m will be invested across the five locations.

-The Cultural Development Fund (CDF) Network is aimed at connecting practitioners, project managers, directors, researchers, stakeholders and policymakers to develop their knowledge and share the learning from the first round CDF projects, enabling those within wider networks to benefit from this collaborative approach.
+The Cultural Development Fund (CDF) Network is aimed at connecting practitioners, project managers, directors, researchers, stakeholders and policymakers to develop their knowledge and share the learning from the CDF projects, enabling those within wider networks to benefit from this collaborative approach.